WangZishan/ADASE/README.md

 If you run into issues, you can contact authors: zishan.wang{at}mssm.edu or kuan-lin.huang{at}mssm.edu.

-Five folders listed here, with each containing R code for a specific analysis.
+Five folders listed here, with each containing code script for a specific analysis.
 Each folder includes a corresponding explanatory section as following.
 <br /><br /><br />

 ## **SampleClassification**